 But should we garden this way?
 Does the timing always line up?

 If we just went by the bloom times of other plants to determine sowing times, a rogue warm spell in spring—where temperatures are much higher than seasonal norms and some plants get ahead of themselves—would have us sowing much earlier than we should.

 And that is likely to backfire.

 Just as we get those seeds started, seasonal norms return and r.i.p. seedlings.
 And those early blooms may be toast as well.
-Just ask a fruit farmer who has lost his crop to early blooms followed by frost.
+Just ask a fruit farmer who has lost his early-blooming crop to a spring frost.

 2Different Cultivars Have Different Timing